meowski007/Retail-Sales-Analytics/Documentation/Business_Questions.md

-# Business Questions
+# Strategic Business Questions

+This project was structured to answer the following core business questions using SQL data extraction:

-## Executive Overview
+## High-Level Performance
-1. What are the company's total sales and profits?
+1. **Executive Summary:** What is the overall health of the business regarding revenue, profit, and order volume?
-2. Is profitability increasing over time?
+2. **Time-Series Analysis:** What is the revenue and profit trend over time?

-## Regional Performance
+## Regional & Product Strategy
-3. Which regions contribute the highest profit?
+3. **Market Performance:** Which global regions generate the highest overall profit and margin?
-4. Which markets require strategic attention?

-## Product Performance
-5. Which categories generate the most revenue?
-6. Which sub-categories generate losses?
+4. **Product Profitability:** Which specific sub-categories generate high revenue but operate at a loss?
-7. Which products should be promoted or reviewed?

-## Customer Analysis
+## Operational Efficiency
+5. **Pricing Strategy:** At what exact discount percentage does the business stop making money and start taking a loss?
-8. Which customer segments drive the highest value?
+6. **Customer Value:** Which customer segments drive the most revenue and profit?
-9. Which customers generate the most profit?

-## Operations
-10. How do discounts affect profitability?
-11. Which shipping mode is the most efficient?
+7. **Logistics:** Which shipping mode is the most frequently used and most profitable?
-12. What is the return rate across markets?